Build process and continuous integration

 7. Push and create a pull request to merge the branch into main.

-8. Await the success of the build by the CI.
+8. Await the success of the build by the CI on source branch.

 9. Squash and merge the pull request.

-10. Await the success of the build by the CI.
+10. Await the success of the snapshot publication by the CI on main branch.

 • Set tag x.y.z